 First, I demonstrated how to look at something constructed out of blocks.
 I emphasized drawing large.

 Then, students worked in teams to build their structures.

-Students draw what they built and later I had them add creative details using line types and their own imagination.
+Finally, students drew what they built from observation.
+Later, I had them add creative details using line designs and their imaginations.

 What are other ideas do you have for observational drawing with lower elementary students?